gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation-9/minimal-minion-kafka/docs/gpon-rules-scenario.md

 ## critical alarms and alarm parsing

-critical alarms which indicate a fibre break are any of
+critical alarms which indicate a fibre break are any of the following

 |CALEX | ont-eth-down,ont-dying-gasp,ont-missing,low-rx-opt-pwr-fe,loss-of-pon,lacp-fault-on-port,lag-group-down,duplex-system-failure,card-departed,lan-los|